From Power On to Main(): How an OS Boots

 jmp 08h:clear_pipe ; Far jump to flush CPU pipeline

-Finally, the bootloader passes control to the kernel’s entry point (often a designated C function like kmain()).
+The bootloader jumps to the kernel entry point (often a C function like kmain()), but the kernel still needs to set up basics: